yassine20011/Fenv/readme.md

 **Note:** ensurepath ensures that the application directory is on your $PATH.
 You may need to restart your terminal for this update to take effect.

-You may need to restart your terminal for this update to take effect.

 ## PyPi

 ```